Ajo, AZ: A Small Town With A Big Back Yard

 From Curley School to Sonoran Desert Conference Center

-The Conference Center is where we stayed.
+The Desert Inn and Conference Center is where we stayed.
 Classrooms have been converted to modern, comfortable guest rooms.
 Stuart and Emily are the managers and excellent hosts.
 This is a fine facility for conferences, retreats, reunions, workshops, and special events such as weddings.
 To the extent it might matter to some, I noted that there was no TV in my room.
 Nor does the Conference Center have a swimming pool or spa.

-In the courtyard you will find the Ajo Center for Sustainable Agriculture’s productive vegetable garden, fruit orchard and, out back, a modern “green” chicken coop.
+In the courtyard, you will find the Ajo Center for Sustainable Agriculture’s productive vegetable garden, fruit orchard and, out back, a modern “green” chicken coop.
 Many of the plants here are heirloom species from Father Kino’s era.

 Nina Altshul, who is with Ajo Regional Food Partnership, is developing a sustainable local food system to promote a healthy way of dining for all of the area residents.
 They do this through something called the “distributed agriculture model”, which is pretentious academic language for growing food in many backyards throughout the community, conducting gardening & cooking workshops, and organizing a twice-monthly Authentically Ajo Farmers Market.
 At the Visitor Center, you can pick up a map for a self-guided tour of the local gardens.
 If you go, I think you will meet a lot of people who are very enthusiastic about good food and organic gardening.